Exclusive - Aviva selling its tobacco investments

-LONDON Aviva (AV.L), Britain's biggest life insurer, is selling about 1 billion pounds worth of bonds and shares it holds in tobacco companies, joining a global campaign to divest from the industry.
+LONDON (Reuters) - Aviva (AV.L), Britain's biggest life insurer, is selling about 1 billion pounds worth of bonds and shares it holds in tobacco companies, joining a global campaign to divest from the industry.

 The move by insurance companies to sell holdings in tobacco firms forms part of a drive to pressure governments and companies to do more to limit the damage tobacco can cause to public health.